Honeyvarghese/IZIInventory/README.md

 AnimalAverageReport.txt
 SpeciesAverageReport.txt

+RUNNING INSTRUCTIONS

+1. Download and use the entire repository as a source folder for a java project.
+2. Add the jarlibs package to build path.
+3. Run Controller.java from the testcontroller package.
+4. Output files will be generated to the package textfiles.

+COMMENTS AND OBSERVATIONS

 Could only implement the first two requirements.
 However, the basic infrastructure is laid out to expand this model for further requirements.